kaynut/Leaflet.Hexagonal/README.md

 <br>

 ## Options
 Apart from the default options of a canvas-layer, there are plenty of options, to change the appearance and behaviour to your needs.
 Those can be set on initiation or at a later point.
+[For a complete list of options see below](#options)

 ```js